chobitsfan/imu_bmi270_ros2/README.md

 ## use

-Connect the IMU following the dtoverlay setting in /boot/firmware/config.txt.
+Connect the IMU following the dtoverlay setting in `/boot/firmware/config.txt`

-Tested with the IMU connected to i2c bus 1 (i2c1) and i2c bus 3.
+Tested with the IMU connected to either i2c bus 1 (i2c1) or i2c bus 3 (adjust the code to match the i2c bus).

 Add the following to  config.txt if connecting the BMI270 to i2c bus 1, with SDA and SCL on GPIO pins 2 and 3 (physical pins 3 and 5), respectively.